 You might also like to view planning from last year to see how these aspects are being developed to ensure our EYFS provision is the best it can be:

 Learning in RE

 As a Church of England Aided School, the Governors determine the RE Curriculum the school uses.
-We select the Local Authority 'Living Difference III' Curriculum which also means that we can share practice and moderate with colleagues from other schools.
+We select the Local Authority 'Living Difference IV' Curriculum which also means that we can share practice and moderate with colleagues from other schools.
 In addition, materials from the Church of England 'Understanding Christianity' resource are used to enrich and deepen exploration of Christianity within RE.